-The ITE Secondary faculty is redesigning their field experiences for teacher candidates with plans to launch new ones in spring 2018, explained Frambaugh-Kritzer.
+The STE Secondary faculty is redesigning their field experiences for teacher candidates with plans to launch new ones in spring 2018, explained Frambaugh-Kritzer.
 The endowment award will help in the design of a first-ever Secondary Reading Clinic field experience.
-The goals of the clinic include providing secondary teacher candidates with real-life teaching opportunities to work with ethnically and linguistically diverse adolescents who struggle with reading; providing service to COE partner schools and free professional reading diagnostic and remedial services to adolescents in grades 6–12; and adding a unique field experience contribution to the ITE Secondary program and to the local community.
+The goals of the clinic include providing secondary teacher candidates with real-life teaching opportunities to work with ethnically and linguistically diverse adolescents who struggle with reading; providing service to COE partner schools and free professional reading diagnostic and remedial services to adolescents in grades 6–12; and adding a unique field experience contribution to the STE Secondary program and to the local community.

 “I agree with Kofi Annan who said, ’Literacy is a bridge from misery to hope,’” Frambaugh-Kritzer continued.
 “Simply stated, if students cannot make meaning of the content they are reading, they lose hope.
 Therefore, the Secondary Reading Clinic field experience directly works toward attaining social justice.”